ravishankarpandey1996/Alarm_Clock_Vanila_JS/README.md

 Features
 •	Clock face

 o	Clock showing the current time (seconds,mins,hrs should change as time changes)

 •	Set Alarm

-o	Provide input boxes to set an alarm (hr,min,sec, am/pm) o	Once the sets the time and click “Set Alarm” button, add that alarm to the alarms list below o	When the alarm goes of just use JS alert function to alert in the browser
+o	Provide input boxes to set an alarm (hr,min,sec, am/pm)

+o	Once the sets the time and click “Set Alarm” button, add that alarm to the alarms list below

+o	When the alarm goes of just use JS alert function to alert in the browser

 •	Alarms list

 o	Display a list of all the alarms set by user

 •	Delete alarm

-o	For each alarm give a delete button to delete the alarm o	When the user deletes an alarm make sure it “does not alerts the user”
+o	For each alarm give a delete button to delete the alarm

+o	When the user deletes an alarm make sure it “does not alerts the user”

-I have developed alarm clock using vanila js .
+I have developed alarm clock using vanila js.

 You can know abount its features by watching this video - https://youtu.be/BERi32XYlqk